Preventing Pollution and Managing Chemical Substances

 Our production activities comply with the standards stipulated in the Air Pollution Control Act as well as the criteria in agreements with local governments.

-Regarding the atmosphere, SOx and NOx emissions from all parent manufacturing sites increased in fiscal 2021 from the previous fiscal year, but soot and dust emissions decreased.
-This was due to the effect of changing the geographic origin of coal used in coal boilers.
-From Group companies in Japan, SOx emissions also increased, but NOx emissions decreased year on year.
+Regarding the atmosphere, SOx, NOx, and soot and dust emissions from all parent manufacturing sites decreased in fiscal 2022 from the previous fiscal year.
+This was due to the effect of reducing coal usage by curbing nighttime power generation and despite higher sulfur content of coal used in the boilers.
+From Group companies in Japan, SOx emissions also decreased, but NOx and soot and dust emissions increased year on year.

 SOx Emissions